yashsayhey/Food-Ordering-App/rough/NOTES.md

 **Tt takes the initial/default value of that state variable as argumemt**

-mostly, when onClick event happens: it calls a call back function, which calls set function of useState and that changes the state variable, now state variable gets changed, react re-renders the component to which that state variable belongs to. onClick = {() => {
+mostly, when onClick event happens: it calls a call back function, which calls set function of useState and that changes the state variable, now state variable gets changed, react calls FC, returns JSX and re-renders the JSX to which that state variable belongs to. onClick = {() => {
    setStateVariable("do the necessary");
 }}